7 steps to create a winning brand positioning

 5. Differentiation – what is unique about you and what are the reasons to believe

 Build proof points – how can you back up what you are saying.
+These are sometimes referred to as proof points.
+Make a list of three reasons to believe.
 Sum up in 5-7 words.
 This can eventually be used externally in your customer communication once you have perfected the messaging.

 6. Personality – what are your values